Bigg Boss 11: TWITTER WAR! Rocky & Karan Patel Slam Each Other, Courtesy Hina Khan!

 What u see here are #Facts and are not #Disrespect to Anyone.
 And for those over educated illetrates, what u see here is called #TheTruth and #NotTrolling so just because u dont have a strong comeback dont make it an issue about Respect. ... pic.twitter.com/WgsVNDP8eT— Karan Patel (@TheKaranPatel) November 26, 2017

-Well, we don't know where this TWITTER WAR ends.
+Well, we don't know how this TWITTER WAR will end!

 Bigg Boss 11: Bandgi's Ex Dennis Nagpal Is HURT & SHOCKED; Says She Wore His Tee on Day 19!